 To help minimize the visual impact of the substation to residents, CenterPoint Energy’s facility will have a 10-foot wall surrounding it.

-Underground work will need to take place on Moursund Street between Bertner Avenue and N. MacGregor Way.
-Construction is scheduled to be completed in early 2025.
+Underground work is taking take place on Moursund Street between Bertner Avenue and N. MacGregor Way.
+Construction is scheduled to be completed in early 2026.

-Underground work will need to take place on Cambridge Street between Holcombe Boulevard and Wyndale Street.
-Construction is scheduled to begin early 2025.
+Underground work is taking place on Cambridge Street between Holcombe Boulevard and Wyndale Street.
+Construction is scheduled to end early 2026.

 Safety

-The safety of the public, as well as our employees, contractors and systems, is our top priority.
-Because project work areas can change regularly, we urge community members to stay alert, watch for crews and equipment, stay outside work areas, follow directions on signs, and fr reduce their speeds.
+The safety of our customers and employees is CenterPoint's top priority.
+Because work areas can change regularly, we urge community members to stay alert, watch for crews and equipment, stay outside work areas, follow directions on signs and reduce their speeds.